How to Dance in Ohio (musical): Significance

 The show is the first Broadway musical to cast autistic actors as autistic characters.
+In 2024, the show's Authentic Autism Access Team received a Drama Desk Special Award for its support of autistic theatermakers and efforts to improve accessibility for neurodiverse individuals.
+A 2026 Study published in the Psi Chi Journal of Phsychological Research examined the Broadway production as a potential intervention against autism stigma.
+Researchers surveyed audience members before the performance, 48 hours afterward, and two weeks afterward, finding a significant decrease in measured autism stigma following the performance.

 Background

-The musical's early stages date back to early 2018 when Harold Prince announced he was working on a musical adaptation of the film.
+The musical's early stages date back to early 2018 when Harold Prince announced he was working on a musical adaptation of the film along with composers Jacob Yandura and Rebekah Greer Melocik and playwright Bess Woght.
 After Prince died in 2019, Sammi Cannold took over as the show's director.

 Production history

 Syracuse (2022)

 The show made its world premiere at Syracuse Stage on September 21, 2022.
-The cast featured Wilson Jermaine Heredia as Dr. Emilio Amigo, Desmond Luis Edwards as Remy, Amelia Fei as Caroline, Madison Kopec as Marideth, Liam Pearce as Drew, Imani Russell as Mel, Conor Tague as Tommy, Ashley Wool as Jessica, Haven Burton as Terry, Darlesia Cearcy as Johanna, Carlos L. Encinias as Kurt/Rick/Hawkins, Nick Gaswirth as Michael/Derrick, Melina Kalomas as Amy/Shauna, and Marina Pires as Ashley Amigo.
+The cast featured Wilson Jermaine Heredia as Dr. Emilio Amigo, Desmond Luis Edwards as Remy, Amelia Fei (Yi-Hsuan Fei) as Caroline, Madison Kopec as Marideth, Liam Pearce as Drew, Imani Russell as Mel, Conor Tague as Tommy, Ashley Wool as Jessica, Haven Burton as Terry, Darlesia Cearcy as Johanna, Carlos L. Encinias as Kurt/Rick/Hawkins, Nick Gaswirth as Michael/Derrick, Melina Kalomas as Amy/Shauna, and Marina Pires as Ashley Amigo.
 The production closed on October 1, 2022 due to illness in the cast.

 Broadway (2023)

-In July 2023, it was announced that the show will transfer to Broadway in the Fall of 2023.
-Most of the Syracuse cast reprised their roles, with Caesar Samayoa taking over as Dr. Amigo, and Cristina Sastre, Jean Christian Barry, Collin Hancock, Hunter Hollingsworth, Marina Jansen, and Ayanna Nicole Thomas joining the cast.
+In July 2023, it was announced that the show would transfer to Broadway in the autumn of 2023.
+Most of the Syracuse cast reprised their roles, with the seven autistic actors playing the young adults (Edwards, Fei, Kopec, Pearce, Russell, Tague, and Wool) making their Broadway debuts, and Caesar Samayoa taking over as Dr. Amigo, with Cristina Sastre, Jean Christian Barry, Collin Hancock, Hunter Hollingsworth, Marina Jansen, and Ayanna Nicole Thomas also joining the cast.
 Previews began on November 15, 2023, and officially opened on December 10, 2023, at the Belasco Theatre, with Paula Abdul and Ludacris joining the producing team led by P3 Productions and entertainment mini-studio Level Forward.